mateonunez/fastify-orama/README.md

 You need to pass the `persistence` option to the plugin registration!

-This plugin uses [`@oramasearch/plugin-data-persistence`](https://docs.oramasearch.com/plugins/plugin-data-persistence) under the hood to allow users to `load` or `save` database instances.
+This plugin uses [`@oramasearch/plugin-data-persistence`](https://docs.oramasearch.com/plugins/plugin-data-persistence) under the hood to allow users to `load` or `persist` database instances.

-Turning on the `persistence` option will add the `fastify.orama.save()` method to your Fastify application.
+Turning on the `persistence` option will add the `fastify.orama.persist()` method to your Fastify application.
 You must call this method to save the database instance to the persistence layer, otherwise your data will be lost.

 ### PersistenceInFile